zabbix/zabbix/templates/app/iis_agent_active/README.md

-# Template App IIS by Zabbix agent active
+# IIS by Zabbix agent active

 ## Overview

-For Zabbix version: 5.0
+For Zabbix version: 5.2 and higher
 The template to monitor IIS (Internet Information Services) by Zabbix that works without any external scripts.<br>
 Your server must have the following roles:
 ```text